dayedepps/q30/README.md

 # q30
-Simple script for calculate q20/q30 percentages of fastq file
+A simple script to calculate q20/q30 percentages of a fastq file (can be gzipped)
 ```shell
 python q30.py <fastq_file_name>
 ```